Skip to content

 2. Stage all changes by clicking the + next to Changes.

-7. Go to the Settings tab within the repository and navigate to the Pages section.
+9. Go to the Settings tab for the repository (not your account), then navigate to the Pages section.

-9. After a few moments, if you refresh the page, there should now be a URL near the top next to a Visit Site button.
-If you click this button, you should see your site open in a new window.
+11. After a few moments, refresh the Settings page.
+A GitHub Pages URL should appear near the top next to a Visit Site button.
+Click this button to verify your site loads correctly.

-10. Copy the URL generated by GitHub Pages, paste it in the Website URL field of the corresponding Canvas assignment, and click Submit Assignment.
+12. Copy the GitHub Pages URL and paste it in the Website URL field of the corresponding Canvas assignment, then submit.

 Source Control: Stage and Commit changes